Best Practice Guidelines for Planning an Accessible Event

 Common communication accommodations include:

-- American Sign Language (ASL) interpretation (see ASL & CART vendors)
+- American Sign Language (ASL) interpretation

-- Communication Access Realtime Translation (CART) (See ASL and CART vendors)
+- Communication Access Realtime Translation (CART)

 - Assistive Listening Devices (See Assistive Listening Devices)

 - Alternate format for materials.
 If materials will be provided to attendees, it is recommended to proactively prepare these materials in alternative formats (braille, large print, e-text).
 The appropriate number of alternative copies varies based on type of event and size of audience.
 Please contact ADA RCEA to discuss appropriate number of copies.
 ADA may require alternative materials as an auxiliary aid or service necessary for effective communication if an individual with a disability submits a request for alternative material as an accommodation.
 Such materials may include: